ritvikmath/jekyll-now/_posts/2018-1-28-FriendsOfFriends.md

 And the total number of friendship pairs considered is $$2 \mid E \mid$$ (we consider each friendship pair from the point of view of person A and then from the point of view of person B).

-So, the average number of friends that someone's friend has is given by:
+So, the **average number of friends that someone's friend has is given by**:

 $$
 \frac{\sum_{v \in V} d_v^2}{2 \mid E \mid}
 $$

-In order to simplify this, we need to introduce the variance in the number of friends someone has.
+In order to simplify this, we need to introduce the **variance in the number of friends someone has**.
 This is given by:

 $$
 \sigma^2 = \frac{\sum_{v \in V} (d_v-\mu)^2}{\mid V \mid}
 $$

-remembering that $$\mu$$ is the average number of friends that someone has.
+remembering that **$$\mu$$ is the average number of friends that someone has**.
 Simplifying,

 $$
 \sigma^2 = \frac{\sum_{v \in V} (d_v^2 - 2\mu d_v + \mu^2)}{\mid V \mid} = \frac{\sum_{v \in V} d_v^2 - 4\mu \mid E \mid + \mu^2 \mid V \mid}{\mid V \mid}